About the College

 Alumni and Friends

-The UMSL College of Nursing recognizes that BSN-prepared nurses have the critical thinking skills, leadership abilities, and clinical experience making them valuable, sought-after members of the health care team.
+The UMSL College of Nursing recognizes that BSN-prepared nurses must have the critical thinking skills, leadership abilities, and clinical experience to make them valuable, sought-after members of the health care team.

 The basic baccalaureate nursing degree (BSN) requires a minimum of 120 credit hours and prepares students for the professional nurse licensure examination (NCLEX).
 General education requirements have a strong liberal arts component including studies beyond the sciences, to prepare students for advancement in the nursing profession.
 Nursing courses include theory and clinical experiences.
 Practice in the nursing arts laboratory and experience in acute care and community nursing prepares students for diverse practice settings.